kkrt-labs/kakarot/docs/general/cairo_precompiles.md

 This precompile allows any whitelisted caller to execute a Cairo contract.
 The whitelisting is based on the address of the caller.
 This precompile can be called using `DELEGATECALL` / `CALLCODE`.
-As such, it should only be used for Cairo contracts that have been thoroughly audited and are known to be secure.
+However, it cannot be called in a nested DELEGATECALL scenario.
+As such, it should only be used by contracts that have been thoroughly audited and are known to be secure.

 Let's define three different flows to interact with the precompile, and the expected behavior for each.